 - Secure access to the confidential advising, mediation, hearings, and appeals processes provided by the OCWR is available for legislative branch employees who work outside of the D.C. area.

-- The CAA’s workplace protections extend to unpaid employees, including interns and fellows.
+- The CAA’s workplace protections prohibiting discrimination and harassment extend to unpaid employees, including interns and fellows.

 - Details about the CAA protections and the new procedures at the OCWR are described in notices that employing offices are now required to post.
 Still need one?
 Download one now or pick up a copy in the House mailroom (Longworth B-240), Senate mailroom (Dirksen-B28), or at the OCWR (LOC Adams Bldg LA-200).